API¶

 (None, group index, channel index) list or tuple

-record number offset; optimization to get the last part of signal samples
+Record number offset; optimization to get the last part of signal samples.

-- rawbool
+- rawbool | dict, default False

-valid only for the channels that have value to text conversions and if raw=False.
-If this is True then the raw numeric values will be used, and the conversion will not be applied.
+raw=False.
+If this is True, then the raw numeric values will be used, and the conversion will not be applied.Changed in version 5.8.0.

-consider the invalidation bits
+Consider the invalidation bits.

-New in version 5.16.0.
+Added in version 5.16.0.

 - Returns: